- The companies develop new construction method that significantly reduces construction costs and time.

 CEMEX, S.A.B. de C.V. (“CEMEX”) and COBOD, a global leader in construction-grade 3D printers, announced today the introduction of a 3D printing solution that uses conventional ready-mix concrete in the building process.
 The solution allows for a reduction in time and significant savings versus traditional construction and other 3D printing methods.

-Utilizing an innovative admixture, CEMEX and COBOD developed a solution for 3D printing that enables the usage of conventional concrete, allowing the consumption of local and readily available materials.
+Utilizing an innovative admixture, CEMEX and COBOD developed a solution for 3D printing in construction industry that enables the usage of conventional concrete, allowing the consumption of local and readily available materials.

 Current 3D printing methods rely on highly specialized and expensive mortars.
 CEMEX introduced a proprietary admixtures family called D.fab, which transforms conventional concrete into a versatile material that can be efficiently tailored for 3D printing construction.